Skip to Content

 1. Clean up Finished Plants during winter in your raised garden beds

 Old plants give the raised beds an untidy look.
-But this is not the only reason you should clean them up before covering the raised beds.
+But this is not the only reason you should clean them before covering the raised beds.
 It is noted that old and finished plants can be the reason for diseases and fungi.
 On top of that, these dying plants are also an open invitation for many insects.

 Not cleaning these plants can lead up to a horrible pest attack.